Cam Gallagher Player Props: Guardians vs. Cubs

 Cam Gallagher At The Plate

-- In 31 games played this year, he has not gone deep.
+- In 31 games played this season, he has not hit a long ball.

 - In four games this year (12.9%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four games this year (12.9%), but has had no multi-run games.
+- He has scored a run in four of 31 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.